 Co-operation between authorities as part of refugee hosting reduces the overlapping management of cases and clarifies the roles of operators.
 A multidisciplinary team or operating model can take a holistic view of the customer's circumstances.
 Data transfer with the client's permission enables smooth communication between the sectors and when employees change.

-The initial reception of quota refugees and other internationally protected persons is often the responsibility of municipal social services.
-Key partners include healthcare, other social services, schools, day care, youth services, sports services and labour administration.
+The initial reception of quota refugees and other internationally protected persons is the responsibility of municipality.
+Key partners include wellbeing services county healthcare and other social services, schools, day care, youth services, sports services and labour administration.
 In addition, interpreters, peer support workers and third-sector organisations offering diverse low-threshold activities are important collaboration partners.
 It is therefore important for the municipality to be familiar with the activities of the organisations in the region.

 The municipality should also plan and monitor the hosting in multidisciplinary co-operation as, for example, part of the municipality's integration programme.